apache/shardingsphere/docs/community/content/contribute/committer.en.md

  - Add issue labels, such as bug, enhancement, discussion, etc;
  - Add milestone.

-3. Pull Request that committer submits needs to add labels and milestone based on the type and release period.
+3. Pull request that committer submits needs to add labels and milestone based on the type and release period.

-4. When committer reviewed and approved any Pull Request, committer could squash and merge to master.
-If there is any question you concerned about this Pull Request, please reply directly to the related issue.
+4. When committer reviewed and approved any pull request, committer could squash and merge to master.
+If there is any question you concerned about this pull request, please reply directly to the related issue.

 ### Committer rota